Fundamentals of Corrosion Course

 Dr Les Callow is a metallurgist and corrosion engineer with over 40 years practical experience of corrosion across a wide range of industries.

-The cost will be £950 + VAT per person and includes lunches and refreshments on each day.
-Participants will need to arrange their own accommodation and information on local hotels, etc can be provided on request.
+The cost of the course is £1050 + VAT per person and includes lunches and refreshments on each day.
+Participants will need to arrange their own accommodation and information on local hotels, etc. can be provided on request.

-Due to the size of the room available, this course will be limited to 10 people, so early booking is recommended.
+Due to the size of the classroom, this course is limited to 10 people, so early booking is recommended.

 Further information on the course can be obtained from the Institute of Corrosion: firstname.lastname@example.org